 As with other palms, a lipstick palm’s trunk is accented by attractive leaf scars which begin green, fade to an orange or brownish-green, then finally dull to grey.

 However, as a suckering plant, it may produce a number of slender trunks within the clump, resulting in a naturally dense, multi-tiered appearance.

-Each crownshaft gives way to petioles, both a bright red to maroon colour.
+Each crown shaft gives way to petioles, both a bright red to maroon color.
 The many pinnate leaves which continue from the petioles are 4’ to 5’ feet long with a dark green upper surface and greyish green underside.

 There are approximately 50 pairs of pinnae (leaflets) per leaf.

 Flowering and Fragrance

 Sealing wax palm in a monoecious plant that blooms in July.